icthr/sedamicro/README.md

 -The captcha is to prevent scripted mass bombardment of storage with files

 Step 6:
--To display or use uploaded files:
+*To display or use uploaded files:
---In Wordpress you can directly browse in the gallery, or use template pages that list gallery items --In Drupal, content management is left to the administrator.
+**In Wordpress you can directly browse in the gallery, or use template pages that list gallery items **In Drupal, content management is left to the administrator.
 There are multiple plugins available that allow such gallery viewing or image insertion.